evolfo/cl-assignment-full-stack/README.md

 3. run `rails db:seed` to seed the database
 4. finally run `rails s` to start the server.

+The server will be running at `localhost:3001`

 To start the front-end:
 1. run `npm run dev`

+The server will be running at `localhost:3000`

 ## Checklist